 “Should I pay for that?”

 This shouldn’t be a surprise given the headline, but this post won’t be a full-blown review.
-It primarily seeks to answer some questions that I get a lot: are a few extra inches of space/baggage/food worth the extra cost?
+It primarily seeks to answer some frequently asked questions: are a few extra inches of space/baggage/food worth the extra cost?
 If you’re flying on a low cost carrier like AirAsia, there’s a good chance you’re budget conscious and you want to balance your comfort with your expenses.
 Perhaps this post will give you a better sense of what to expect.
 Continue reading “Air Asia Hot Seats mini-Review”